automata-network/dcap-sdk/packages/dcap-portal/README.md

     }
 }
 ```
-This way, it ensures that your call can only be invoked with a valid attestation report.
+This way ensures that your call can only be invoked after a successful attestation report verification.